Ephigenia/mite-cli/README.md

 The duration values can be the number of minutes or a duration string.
 When you add a plus sign at the end "+", f.e.
 "3:12+" the time entry is created and eminently started.

     mite new "researching colors for project" myProject1 programming 0:05+

+#### Shortcuts

+The program doesn’t provide any feature for fastly creating time entries on the fly but your OS does!
+Create one or more bash aliase(s) for your most used time entries.

+The following example creates a bash-alias for creating new running time-entry for a specific project:

+    # ~/.bashrc
+    alias "m1"="mite new Standup ProjectX Meetings 1+";

+You can also pass over some arguments like the note for the entry and an optional amount of time if you use bash functions instead of aliases:

+    # ~/.bashrc
+    m() {
+        mite new "$1" ProjectX Programming "${2:-1+}";
+    }

+Then you can fastly create new running entries:

+    m standup

+Or add new entries with a fixed time using the second argument:

+    m "added new feature xy" 3:21

 #### Advanced Usage